-There’s an Elephant in the Room promotes veganism and does not ever promote anything less.
+There’s an Elephant in the Room promotes veganism and never anything less.
 There are dozens – if not hundreds – of posts and essays linked to the page that seek to clarify this point but they all boil down to one thing:

-To condone something other than veganism is to actually promote harm to someone.
+To condone any position that falls short of veganism is actually promoting harm to someone.

-EVERY variation in our diet or behaviour that stops short of being vegan is literally selling someone down the river, compromising their basic rights and signing their death sentence.
+EVERY variation in our behaviour that stops short of being vegan is literally selling someone down the river, compromising their basic rights and signing their death warrant.
 There is no getting round this.
 It’s a fact.

 Recently, I noticed that someone had commented on one of my posts to say that if people couldn’t be vegan, they should at least ‘just go vegetarian even if it’s just for Christmas week’.
 Now this is so completely at odds with the message of the page that I have been turning the idea in my head, trying to find a neat analogy that would explain why.
 I came up with this…